 The geographic region represented by a member of the legislature.
 See also Special District.

 An application that displays interactive maps and demographic and election reports for current Texas House of Representatives, Texas Senate, State Board of Education, and Texas congressional districts, as well as selected redistricting proposals.

 A procedure used to separate a motion into two or more distinct propositions to be voted on independently.

 The date a bill, if passed into law, takes effect.
 A bill's effective date is usually specified in the bill itself, but if one is not specified the bill takes effect on the 91st day after the adjournment of the session in which it was enacted.
 A bill may have multiple effective dates for different sections of the bill.

 Legislation that provides details describing how a joint resolution would be implemented if the resolution were adopted by voters.
 Enabling legislation may be passed during the legislative session in which the related joint resolution is considered or during a session after a constitutional amendment is adopted.
-The term is also used to refer to legislation creating new agencies, programs, or special districts.
+The term refers to legislation creating new agencies, programs, or special districts.

 A clause prescribed by the Texas Constitution that is included between the caption and body of each bill in the legislative process and reads as follows: "BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF TEXAS:".

 A bill that has been passed in identical form by both chambers of the legislature, regardless of final gubernatorial action on the bill.
 See also Act.